AMReX-Codes/pyamrex/docs/source/usage/zerocopy.rst

 Call ``.to_numpy()`` on data objects of pyAMReX.
 See the optional arguments of this API.

-Writing to the created numpy array will also modify the underlying AMReX memory.
+Writing to the created NumPy array will also modify the underlying AMReX memory.

-GPU: cupy
+GPU: CuPy
 ---------

 GPU zero-copy read and write access.